uribench/software-engineering-handbook/about/ADVANCED_FLOW.md

 handbook repository.

-If you like, you can skip this step of building the complete handbook and reviewing it, and jump straight to submitting a Pull Request with the authored content.
+If you like, you can skip this step of building the complete handbook and reviewing it, and jump straight to submitting a pull request with the authored content.

-However, building and reviewing the complete handbook may help you identify issues prior to submitting a Pull Request.
+However, building and reviewing the complete handbook may help you identify issues prior to submitting a pull request.

 If you decide to build the handbook, you will have to install the right tools.
 This is done easily with pip, which is a tool for installing Python packages.